openstack/puppet-neutron/README.md

 ### Beginning with neutron

 To utilize the neutron module's functionality you will need to declare multiple resources.
-The following is a modified excerpt from the [openstack module](httpd://github.com/stackforge/puppet-openstack).
-It provides an example of setting up an Open vSwitch neutron installation.
+The following example displays the setting up of an Open vSwitch neutron installation.
 This is not an exhaustive list of all the components needed.
-We recommend that you consult and understand the [openstack module](https://github.com/stackforge/puppet-openstack) and the [core openstack](http://docs.openstack.org) documentation to assist you in understanding the available deployment options.
+We recommend that you consult and understand the [core openstack](http://docs.openstack.org) documentation to assist you in understanding the available deployment options.

 ```puppet
 # enable the neutron service